-As part of Contiki’s Outback Adventure, I travelled from Darwin down to Alice Springs and then in a loop via King’s Canyon and Uluru, back to Alice.
-The route takes in some amazing sights, including Kakadu National Park, Katherine Gorge and Ayers Rock, but as our bus traversed 4000 km of highway, I came to realise that the roadside rest areas in Northern Territory are often just as worthy of a visit as the main attractions.
+As part of CONTIKI’S OUTBACK ADVENTURE, I travelled from Darwin down to Alice Springs and then in a loop via King’s Canyon and Uluru, back to Alice.
+The route takes in some amazing sights, including Kakadu National Park, Katherine Gorge and Ayers Rock, but as our bus traversed 4000 km of highway, I came to realise that the road side rest areas in the Northern Territory are often just as worthy of a visit as the main attractions.

 With so many kilometres of road to cover, it’s inevitable that you will need to break up your journey through the Outback.
-From stunning walks to famous drinking holes and the downright bizarre, here are some of my favourite roadside stop offs in the region.
+From stunning walks to famous drinking holes and the downright bizarre, here are some of my favourite roadside rest areas in the region.

 On the road between Kakadu National Park and Katherine, you can detour down a side road and take a well-earned rest break exploring Edith Falls.
 Edith Falls is a series of waterfalls and pools in Nitmiluk National Park, located about 60 km north of Katherine.
 A short trail from the car park will bring you to the look out point.
 Take note of the ‘no swimming’ signs, as there crocodiles in the water.